lizhi-ntu/OCKD-FacePAD/README.md

 # 🌼OCKD-FacePAD

-This repo provides PyTorch implementation of the paper [One-Class Knowledge Distillation for Face Presentation Attack Detection](https://arxiv.org/pdf/2205.03792.pdf) to be appear on IEEE Transactions on Information Forensics & Security (TIFS).
+This repo provides PyTorch implementation of the paper [One-Class Knowledge Distillation for Face Presentation Attack Detection](https://arxiv.org/pdf/2205.03792.pdf) to appear on IEEE Transactions on Information Forensics & Security (TIFS).

 #  🍀 Data Preparation